JimShu716/portfolio-management-dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-It is portfolio management system that are able to facilitate the buy and sell of stocks
+It is portfolio management system that are able to facilitate the buy and sell of stocks.

 ### Tech Stacks:
 * Backend: Java, Spring Boot